Ampere biological solid-state NMR Summer School

 How to apply

 In order to register, please submit your curriculum vitae (CV), a letter of recommendation and a poster abstract to biosolids2025@bnmrz.org.
-The application deadline for the summer school is 1st September 2025.
+The application deadline for the summer school has been extended to the 10th of September 2025.
 The registration fee amounts to 150 Euro.
 After acceptance, an invoice will be issued by the Ampere Society that contains a link for secure credit card payment.
 The registration fee has to be transferred prior to the school to ensure participation.
 The registration fee includes conference registration, access to all sessions, coffee breaks, welcome reception, and conference dinner.
 Abstracts should not exceed 1 page and should include a title, all author names and their full affiliations.
 The name of the poster/short-talk presenter should be underlined.
 Participants will be selected based on their submitted abstracts or, if no poster or short talk is to be presented, on their cv and recommendation letter (for students/post-docs).
+Please be aware that the number of participants is limited.
+Please register as soon as possible.

 Registration fee waivers are available for participants sponsored by the Ampere society.
 Selection of awardees is handled directly by the organizers.
 Applicants do not need to apply separately for these.